bilan604/FastIterativePageRank/README.md

 # FastIterativePageRank
-theSolver.py : contains the two classes that solve the pagerank problem iteratively

-allCode.py : contains all the code, datapreprocessing, and functions to display results, view the page links, rank the page links, and compare time splits

-The solver approximates more accurately with higher iterations.
-For the data, 50 iterations suffices to rank the pages, and SVD with numpy functions is about 50% slower.
+The pagerank values become more accurate with more iterations.
+For the data used, 50 iterations suffices to rank the pages, and for comparison the solution calculaed by SVD (numpy's functions) is about 50% slower.
+The solver solves the pageranks at around the same speed as SKLearn's LinearRegression (uses blas/lapack).
 Iterations can be paused and stacked.

+## theSolver.py
+  Without using outside libraries, this script solves the pagerank problem for an adjacency matrix A which is not given.
+It contains the two classes that solve the pagerank problem iteratively and the parameters.

+## allCode.py
+    Contains all the code, datapreprocessing, and functions to display results, view the page links, rank the page links, and compare time splits